jmshrv/finamp/README.md

 * Deleting large items (such as playlists) will cause the app to freeze for a few seconds
 * Download indicators don't update properly
 * Very occasionally, the audio player will break and start playing songs from previous queues.
-If this happens, you have to force stop the app to stop audio playback.
+If this happens, you have to force stop the app to stop audio playback (I think this was fixed in 0.4.0).
 * If you download an item while playing music, that item won't be played offline until you restart the app.
 This should be fixed with [audio_service 0.18.0](https://pub.dev/packages/audio_service).
 * Seeking doesn't work with transcoded songs